QuidRides/Hyper-Light-Drifter-i3mw-dotfiles/README.md

 (screenshots are a little outdated.
 I need to add new ones.)

-The .theme is a fork of the sweet-dark theme.
+The .theme is a fork of the sweet-dark theme. https://github.com/EliverLara/Sweet

+I added a tar file for the Pixora icon theme. https://github.com/OcyOny/pixora-icons

 I may add Cinnamon DE specific theming in the future.